-Bank overdrafts also form part of cash equivalents for the purpose of the statement of cash flows and are presented within current liabilities on the statement of financial position.
+Bank overdrafts also form part of cash equivalents for the purpose of the statement of cash flows and are

 (i) Employee benefits

 Provision is made for the Company's liability for employee benefits arising from services rendered by employees to the end of the reporting period.
 Employee benefits that are expected to be wholly settled within one year have been measured at the amounts expected to be paid when the liability is settled.